 I’ve also taken the opportunity to have adult conversations with clients.
 To genuinely improve we must be prepared to challenge the status quo and resolve the big issues and I want to play my part in leading the necessary changes.

 I’ve also been building up the team, so now we have a leadership team that is really fit for the future and already performing well.
-And our team are making great progress in developing a business that leads in terms of operation, product delivery, widening provision and innovation – 2023 is going to be an exciting year for Rainbow International and our customers.
+And our team are making great progress in developing a business that leads in terms of operation, product delivery, widening provision and innovation – 2023 is going to be an exciting year for Rainbow Restoration and our customers.

 The combination of separation and support I get from Noreen and the other board directors is outstanding.
 They give me the autonomy I need to make decisions as MD but they also hold me to account for those decisions.
 It’s a relationship that is highly conducive to success.